vec2pt/dotfiles/README.md

 # dotfiles

-NOTE: This is the repository with my ([vec2pt](https://github.com/vec2pt)) persanal dotfiles.
-Not all configurations were written by myself, some of the settings were modelled on dotfiles available on GitHub.
+NOTE: This repository include my ([vec2pt](https://github.com/vec2pt)) persanal dotfiles.
+Not all configurations were written by myself, some of the settings were based on dotfiles available on GitHub.

 ## Installation